 - Prep Time: 20 minutes

 - Category: Condiment

 - Cuisine: Indian

-- Toss all the vegetables, spices and salt in a large bowl.
+- Prepare all the vegetables.
+Mix them with the salt in a large bowl.

 - Ferment in a cool location for 3-5 days.
 See notes if you want to ferment for longer than 5 days.